SOM-Research/collaboro/README.md

 You can activate the Collaboro views/editors on "Window/Show View/Other..." and then select the views for Collaboro group.

 You can import some of the example projects located at the "example" folder to play with the tool.

+A graphical language example
+--
+You can find an example which illustrates the collaborative development of a graphical language [here](https://github.com/SOM-Research/collaboro/tree/dev/examples/fr.inria.atlanmod.collaboro.examples.baggageGraphical).
+To use the example, follow these steps:

+* Download and import the project in your Eclipse
+* Activate the Collaboro views (go to "Window/Show View/Other..." and then select the views for Collaboro group).
+* Open the project and double-click on the file `baggage.ecore` located in the folder `model`.
+This will load the collaboration tasks and will update the Collaboro views.
+* You can navigate through the collaboration elements
+* To visualize a model example, open the file `example1.xmi`located in the folder `model`.
+Opening this file will show the model editor but also will trigger the on-the-fly rendered, which will show graphical concrete syntax in the Notation view.

+You can play modifying the collaboration (by using the Collaboro views), the notation definition (file `baggage.notation`) and the examples.

+If you find any problem or have any suggestion, do not hesitate to contact us.

 Who is behind this project?
 ---------------------------